SpencerBrown-MongoDB/mongodb-security-exercise/README.markdown

 In this exercise, designed to run on OS X, we will:
 * create a mongod local server
-* create an admin user with superuser (root) authorization
+* create an admin user with superuser (root) role
+* create the X.509 client certificate defined user and give it superuser (root) role
-* create a TLS Certificate Authority, and a TLS CA certificate and key
+* create a TLS Certificate Authority, which is a TLS CA certificate and signing key
 * create a TLS server certificate and key
+* create a TLS client certificate and key
 * restart the mongod server with authentication and TLS options
+* connect to the server using the mongo shell with TLS and login as the admin user
-* connect to the server using the mongo shell with TLS
+* connect to the server using the mongo shell with TLS and login as the X.509 client cert user

 ## Prereqs